MicrosoftDocs/iis-docs/iis/publish/troubleshooting-web-deploy/web-deploy-error-codes.md

 **Resolution**: Verify that the specified site actually exists.

-In some cases you may get this error if you have specified "/" instead of "\" in site URL, .
+In some cases you may get this error if you have specified "/" instead of "\" in site URL,.
 Try changing "/" to "\".

 <a id="ERROR_APP_DOES_NOT_EXIST"></a>